 Repeat this process a few times a week for several weeks, and then you can begin placing them in a neutral cage for short periods.

-Because these birds have diverse nutritional requirements, you must give them their own food and water bowls on separate sides of the cage.
+Because these birds have diverse nutritional requirements, you must not give them the same food and water bowls on the same sides of the cage.
 It’s usually best to feed them outside the cage though, so they don’t consume each other’s food and become sick.
 Also, make sure there are enough chew toys and snacks available to keep both birds contented and from attacking one another.

 Keep a close eye on them